yuriyzhupikov/incredibleDiction/README.md

 ## 📄 Description
 The app allows you to:
 - Listen to sample audio clips.
+(At the moment, the application supports one sample audio file)
 - Repeat what you hear using your microphone.
 - Analyze your performance through a sound graph.